pelagia123/todo-list-tutorial/observable-gallery/display-uploaded-photos.md

 Function `of` takes one argument and returns Observable that will produce this argument as its value.
 It makes it easier for us to combine existing photos wih new ones.
 If we deal with Observables everywhere we can combine them really straightforward.

-Because `newPhotos$` changes everytime user uploads some photo, we have to accumulate all uploads into one array.
-We’ll do it in `allNewPhotos$` Observable, with operator `scan`.
+Because `newPhotos$` changes every time user uploads some photo, we have to accumulate all uploads into one array.
+We'll do it in `allNewPhotos$` Observable, with operator `scan`.

 ```typescript
 allNewPhotos$ = this.newPhotos$.pipe(